ajmalrasouli/ai-storyteller/README.md

    - Select a theme (Space Adventure, Magic Kingdom, etc.)
    - Add characters (comma-separated)
    - Choose an age group
-   - Click "Create Magical Story" to generate
+   - Click "Begin Your Magical Adventure" to generate

 2. **View Stories**:
    - Browse all stories in the "My Stories" tab
    - View favorite stories in the "Favorites" tab
-   - Click on a story card to view the full content
+   - Click on a story card to view the full content with animated text reveal

 3. **Story Actions**:
    - Add/remove stories from favorites
    - Email stories to share them with others
    - Print stories in a nicely formatted layout

+## Animation Features

+The application includes several animation features to enhance the user experience:

+- **Story Generation**: Animated book with flipping pages and writing lines during story creation
+- **Text Reveal**: Typewriter effect for story titles and fade-in animations for paragraphs
+- **Loading Messages**: Dynamic, changing messages during story generation to keep users engaged
+- **Visual Feedback**: Sparkle effects, confetti celebration, and floating decorative elements

 ## Environment Variables